dfireBird/dfirebird.github.io/src/content/about/about.md

 * AWS

-I also had my share with databases such as MySQL and MonogoDB.
+I also had my share with databases such as Postgres and MonogoDB.

 ## Projects